svpol/to_do_django/README.md

 # to_do
- A simple to do app made for studying purpose
+ A simple Django to do app made for studying purpose.